 Pricing

-Starts at $20/month + $8/user/month Trial: Yes — 30 days Free Plan: No
+Starts at $20/month base fee + $8/user/month Trial: Yes — 30 day Free Plan: No

 -

 Beyond time tracking, Homebase has scheduling tools that work alongside the time clock.
 Managers can build weekly schedules, use templates for recurring shifts, and let employees swap or claim open shifts.
+The platform also features a built-in team messenger that lets managers send announcements, chat with individuals, or coordinate shift coverage in real time.

 What users say about Homebase